 The one day this week that the train was on time, I got to the station late because of the snow.
 But this is why I just let God have His way: I made a new friend!
-A really nice family man with a lot of positivity and good stories to share about his life in Nigeria and England before moving to Canada.
 Honestly, why hide yourself in a quiet zone when you can be open and share who you are with strangers?
 Why not show a genuine interest in the people you see on a daily basis and make new friends everywhere you go?
 Why ignore our nature to love and be loved, to comfort and inspire, to share and to listen?

 Considering that and applying it to my life changes my perspective and inspires me to behave differently.
 Life is short so there is no logic or sense in keeping to yourself, being prideful and selfish, taking your blessings for granted, being unaware of how much you have, mistreating your family and friends, abusing the ones who love you, using people, hating people, complaining, being negative, “ranting,” fighting and arguing, going after what you want without any consideration for how it would affect others, the list will forever go on.

 When I walked into work with tears in my eyes that Friday, I could see the sorrow and compassion my team had when they saw me, knowing what had just happened a few hours ago.
 Without caring about politically correctness or possible embarrassment or anything, one of my team members stood up, walked over, gave me a big hug, and told me “Go home to your family.
 You don’t need to be here right now.”
 I will never forget that compassionate gesture.
 The next few days my Facebook was flooded with kind words, sympathies, words of encouragement, prayers, and support from family who were sharing the same loss and friends who never met her.
 My family received cards, flowers, and phone calls offering comfort, and my whole church shared our sadness.
 I am forever grateful for this affection and that’s why I think it’s so important to be loving like that all the time.